Hebridean Brewing Company: Expansion

 Andy Ribbens, owner of the brewery, stated in 2006 that he would like to expand the brewery to make it more accessible to the public in the form of a tourist area, cafe, shop and sampling room.
 Ribbens has said that he would like a new premises inside Stornoway town centre.
 Of his preference for a location, he said would prefer a building away from housing but still visible to passing trade.
 His reasons for his interest in expanding were to attract the public to visit the brewery.

-The Brewery has now moved to a brand new premises (April 2016), alongside the brewery is a bar where you can sample the whole range of Hebridean Brewery Beers.
+The Brewery has now moved to a brand new premises (April 2016), alongside the brewery is a bar where patrons can sample the whole range of Hebridean Brewery Beers.

-Technical Details of the Brewery
+The company was dissolved in 2019.

+About

 The brewery's production focuses on a mash tun and a wort copper.
 Specifically, the wort copper is of a fountain arrangement with a steam coil in its interior.
 Steam powers the plant, which is generated via a boiler, a Fulton 30e.
 The malt used in the liquor is whole grain, which is milled on the premises by a gristmill.
 A centralised panel monitors the temperature statuses and operates as the control unit in the brewery.

 The bottling plant consists of a CW250 double head bottle filling apparatus.
 The beer and ale conditioning tanks were converted from barrel cellar cylinders.